desihub/specter/doc/datamodel.md

         loglam[nspec, nwave]        EXTNAME="LOGLAM"
 HDU 3+ : specific to each subformat

---> Additional extensions should be read by EXTNAME, not by number; the
+--> Additional extensions should be read by EXTNAME, not by number;
-    order of these extensions should be treated as arbitrary
+    the order of these extensions is arbitrary

 HDU 0 keywords:
   - NPIX_X, NPIX_Y : CCD dimensions in pixels

-Optional: extensions and keywords to convert ergs/s/cm^2/A -> photons
+Optional: extensions and keywords to convert ergs/s/cm^2/A -> photons --> NOT YET IMPLEMENTED

 HDU EXTNAME="THROUGHPUT", binary table with columns:
   - wavelength[nwave] or loglam[nwave]